MicrosoftDocs/architecture-center/docs/example-scenario/gateway/firewall-application-gateway-content.md

 ## Application Gateway only

 This design covers the use case when only web applications exist in the virtual network, and inspecting outbound traffic with Network Security Groups (NSGs) is considered as enough protection for outbound flows to the Internet.

+ >[!NOTE]
-Note that this is not a recommended design, since using Azure Firewall to control outbound flows (instead of only NSGs) will prevent certain attack scenarios such as data exfiltration, where you make sure that your workloads are only sending data to an approved list of URLs.
+ > This is not a recommended design since using Azure Firewall to control outbound flows (instead of only NSGs) will prevent certain attack scenarios such as data exfiltration, where you make sure that your workloads are only sending data to an approved list of URLs.

 The main difference from the previous design with only the Azure Firewall is that the Application Gateway doesn't act as a routing device with NAT, but behaves as a full reverse application proxy.
 That is, Application Gateway terminates the web session from the client, and establishes a separate session with one of its backend servers.